spaceninja/dnd-adventures/src/adventures/history-channel/part-2.md

   </a>
 </figure>

+> Once again, you find yourself in a holding pen in the arena.
+The view of the planet overhead still feels uncanny.
+Looking around, the "contestants" in the other holding pens continue to shout threats and taunts, but they appear to have settled back into established rivalries, and their attention is no longer aimed only at you.
+>
+> The panel overhead crackles to life, showing the now-familiar face of the Director.
+>
+> "Hello, and welcome to another evening of _Historia Kanalo Arena Combat_!
+We had a very exciting time last night, and I've had a wonderful day reviewing the discussion boards.
+I've seen you all sharing your favorite clips, the most dramatic blows!
+Well, let's not waste any more time, let's see what our newest contestants can do now that they've been introduced.
+Ladies and gentleman, LET'S!
+MAKE!
+HISTORY!"
+>
+> As before, an alarm sounds, and the metal bars retract into the ground.
+But unlike last night, the other "contestants" do not immediately gang up on you.
+Instead, they scatter around the arena, moving to claim favorable locations, with a casual ease that tells you how long some of them have been stuck here.
-> TODO: add description
+>

-The Broadcast should start the same as last time, with a bombastic intro by the Director, who references what happened last time and promises an even more exciting time tonight!
-Then the alert sounds, and the bars of the holding pen retract into the ground once more.
+> As you look around, you see an enormous Orc woman carrying a viscious longsword.
+She's with a small crew of other warriors, who are all protecting a small woman in ill-fitting armor, poking at the ground where the metal bars retracted.
+She notices you, grins, and waves for you to approach.

-However, this time the other groups of combatants do not immediately gang up on the characters.
-Skirmishes break out, and groups fight with each other, but the characters should have enough time to observe the area and spot [the Champion](../part-2/#the-champion), effortlessly holding her own in battle.
-She fights with a small crew of others, who seem to be protecting a small woman who’s not fighting.
-This is [the Strategist](../part-2/#the-strategist), who is studying odd things in the Arena like welding seams and the depth of the dirt floor, as if she’s looking for weak points.
+The Orc woman is [the Champion](../part-2/#the-champion), who is protecting [the Strategist](../part-2/#the-strategist), who is studying odd things in the Arena like welding seams and the depth of the dirt floor, as if she’s looking for weak points.

-The Champion notices the characters, and waves for them to approach, all while swinging a massive longsword against another group of fighters.

-If the characters don’t approach, have the Champion split off from her group to come closer and say [the Strategist](../part-2/#the-strategist) wants to speak to them.
+If the characters don’t approach, have the Champion split off from her group to come closer and say the Strategist wants to speak with them.

-If the characters still don't want to meet her, let them do what they want (though other actions should bring them into combat with another squad of fighters).
+If the characters still don't want to meet her, let them do what they want (though pretty much any other actions would bring them into combat with another squad of contestants).

 If the second day ends without the meeting, then the Strategist bribes a guard to be moved into the VIP Brig cell with the characters after the broadcast, where she can make her pitch.

 ### Airlock, Elevator, and Cargo Tunnel Entrances